 Both credit and debit cards can be useful tools when it comes to handling bills like utilities, tuition, taxes, and more.
 Paying by card is also a method that is convenient because it instantly handles the transaction compared to using other methods like a check.
 However, there are both advantages and disadvantages that you should be aware of if you want to use your credit or debit card to handle paying bills.

 A majority of the disadvantages that consumers face come from using credit cards to pay off their bills.
 However, debit cards also have disadvantages just not as many.

 Drawback #1: Increased Debt or Additional Fees

 If you opt to use your credit card to handle bills, you run the risk of going into debt.
-If you lack the discipline to properly manage your credit card repayment then you could just be increasing your credit card debt for no reason.
+It could also be hard to manage your credit card repayment if you lack the discipline to keep track of it.
+You could just be increasing your credit card debt for no reason.

 If you want to avoid the risk of increasing your debt and in turn potentially increase your interest rates then you can choose to use your debit card.
 However, the risk you face when paying bills with a debit card is not having enough in your account when it is time to pay.
 This could potentially lead to unnecessary fees.

 When using a credit card for your bills, you also face hurting your credit score.
 If you lack the discipline to properly handle your credit card repayment then that increased utilization may negatively impact your score.
 You should aim to use no more than 30% of your card’s credit limit.
 This means if you find yourself using over 30% then you may want to avoid using your credit until you can keep that number consistently low.

 Even though there are a couple drawbacks that you may face, there are also benefits to using a card to manage bills as well!